Hrushi11/Butterfly_Recognition/README.md

 labels is the string name of the species associate with the image file. dataset species the directory (train, test, valid) that contains the image file.

+Model 2 is the best model and is the one used in the app.

 **Random images from the dataset :**

 ![IMG](https://github.com/Hrushi11/Butterfly_Recognition/blob/main/images/random%20images.png?raw=true)